GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

 \subsection{Architecture overview}

-\Glspl{fpga} include several types of configurable resources in their \gls{pl} side, such as \glspl{lut}, \glspl{ff}, \glspl{dsp}, and \glspl{bram}.
-An \gls{fpga} \gls{soc} may also include additional hard IP blocks that connect to the \a{pl}, such as ARM cores.
-Additionally, the \gls{soc} is usually paired with DRAM memory, which serves as the system's main memory. \as{fpga} achieve high efficiency by tailoring the configuration of the internal resources and their interconnection---according to a HW design---for a particular task.
-In this way, lower-power \as{fpga} can match the performance of more power-hungry CPUs and \glspl{gpu}, ultimately reducing overall energy consumption during computation.
+\Glspl{fpga} include several types of configurable resources on their \gls{pl} side, such as \glspl{lut}, \glspl{ff}, \glspl{dsp}, and \glspl{bram}.
+An \gls{fpga} \gls{soc} may also include additional hard-IP blocks that connect to the \a{pl}, such as ARM cores.
+Additionally, the \gls{soc} is usually paired with \gls{dram}, which serves as the system's main memory. \as{fpga} achieve high efficiency by tailoring the configuration of the internal resources and their interconnection---according to a HW design---for a particular task.
+In this way, lower power \as{fpga} can match the performance of more power-hungry CPUs and \glspl{gpu}, ultimately reducing the overall energy consumption during computation.

-In our proposed setup, one or more hard-IP cores implement the end-to-end application, making calls to the accelerator for sequence matching.
-Both the core and the accelerator can access DRAM memory, simplifying future integration in a broader genomic data analysis pipeline.
-The \gls{sm} accelerator is configured within the \a{pl} of the \a{fpga}, and is managed by the software as a memory-mapped peripheral.
-The CPU oversees memory allocations in the main memory (i.e., DRAM) and the execution of the accelerator.
-In the case of \as{fpga} that do not include a hard-IP CPU, a soft-IP CPU can be coupled with our accelerator on the \a{pl} to implement the complete application.

-Figure~\ref{fig:gsystemArchitecture} presents an overview of the architectural design of \hwname{}.
-The \gls{sm} problem performs a pairwise matching of the query and target sequences.
-However, if the strings are accessed directly from the system memory, the process quickly becomes memory-bound even for very low parallelization levels; furthermore, accesses to the system memory are expensive in terms of energy consumption.
+Figure~\ref{fig:gsystemArchitecture} illustrates the architecture of \hwname{}, implemented as a hardware accelerator in the \gls{pl} and coupled to a processing system that manages memory allocation and execution.
+The accelerator targets the \gls{sm} problem, which performs pairwise alignment between a set of query sequences and a stream of target sequences.

+To avoid memory-bound execution, \hwname{} adopts a buffered streaming architecture in which queries are cached in on-chip \glspl{bram} and reused across multiple target comparisons, while target sequences are streamed from off-chip memory.
+A Reader stage loads queries and targets, a Split stage distributes query--target pairs to $W$ parallel Workers in a round-robin fashion, and each Worker implements a pipelined Myers's alignment kernel (with a query-size level of parallelism).
+The results are collected by a Merge stage and streamed back to memory by the Writer via AXI interfaces.
+The accelerator presents a set of control registers through an AXI lite slave interface.

+This organization minimizes off-chip memory traffic, enables scalable parallelism through parameterized worker replication, and sustains high throughput across platforms, with all pipeline stages operating at an initiation interval of $\mathrm{II}=1$ so that no stage limits steady-state performance.